CFSAN-Biostatistics/CSP2/README.md

 nextflow run CSP2.nf -profile myNewProfile <args>
 ```

+- **Note**: There is no need to specify a module for Python, MUMmer, SKESA, bedtools, or RefChooser if those programs are already in your path.

 - The nextflow.config file is where you can change other aspects of the CSP2 run, including data location, QC parameters, and all the options listed below:

 **Options with defaults include**: